xiangcatherine/ruby-object/README.md

 > Because there is no such thing as an 'Object Literal' in Ruby,
 > all new objects _must_ be created using `.new`

-## Lab: Create an Instance of a Pre-defined Class
+### Lab

-Fork and clone this repo.
-Inside the folder `lib`, you'll find a file called `person.rb`.
-Inside this file, create a class for a Person object that has the following properties: name, age, and dare of birth.
+Inside this repo, in the folder `lib`, you'll find a file called `person.rb`.
+In that file define a Ruby class for creating Person objects;
+every Person object should have a name, an age, and a date of birth.

-Then, in the root directory of this repo, open up a ruby interpreter using the command `pry`.
-In the first line, run the command `require_relative 'lib/person.rb'`; this will load the contents of the entire `person.rb` file, as if we had entered them manually into the console.
+Then, in the root of this repo, open up a Ruby interpreter with `pry`.
+In the first line, run the command `require_relative 'lib/person.rb'`;
+this will load the contents of the entire `person.rb` file into the terminal, as if we had manually entered them one by one into the console.

 Finally, instantiate a person object using `.new` and store it inside a variable.
 What do you see in the console?